Home/Blog/Why DTV Applications Get Rejected 2026: The 8 Most Common Denial Reasons

 5. Vague employment description - Can't verify legitimacy of work (10%)

-Rejection Reason1: "Parking" Money (The #1 Cause)
+Rejection Reason 1: "Parking" Money (The #1 Cause)

 What it is: Moving money into your account specifically to meet the 500,000 THB requirement, with no history of maintaining that balance.